lalman-dev/rockPaperScissors/README.md

 ## 📦 Features

 - 🎮 Interactive gameplay with score tracking
-- 🤖 Random computer moves
+- 🤖 AI makes random choice each round.
 - 🧠 Clean UI with intuitive icons
 - 📱 Responsive design for mobile and desktop